danny-avila/LibreChat/docs/install/configuration/user_auth_system.md

 ### Facebook - WIP

+> ⚠️ Warning: Work in progress, not currently functional
-> Note: Facebook Authentication will not work from `localhost`
+> ❗ Note: Facebook Authentication will not work from `localhost`

 #### Create a Facebook Application